The Proverbial Elephant in the Room…

 I gave the AI a screenshot of Elijah’s 3D model from the game (we use a easier to animate Chibi-style model that looks a little different from TJ’s style here), asking it to change the clothing.
 I also added in Jenny’s concept art as a stylistic reference.

-The AI gave me a game-accurate Elijah with colors that pay homage to my roots and will let me expand on the world I’m creating in my games!
+The AI gave me a game-accurate Elijah with colors that pay respect to TJ’s original character and homage to my roots – and will let me expand on the world I’m creating in my games!

 Dang…you replaced TJ’s art with AI…